 Your immune system needs zinc to function properly, but this nutrient also promotes faster wound healing, healthy bones, and has antioxidant properties.

-Elderberry is packed with antioxidants and other beneficial nutrients.
+Elderberry can help your immune system, as it is packed with antioxidants and other beneficial nutrients.
 Its antiviral properties have even been shown to reduce the length and severity of flu symptoms.

 If you’re imagining a massive pile of vitamins and supplements, don’t worry.
 We created our Glucan85Plus with ALL of these items in one easy-to-swallow capsule.
 Oh, and don’t worry, we didn’t forget the Echinacea.